kxxt/libbpf-sys/README.md

 #### Environment Variables

 - `LIBBPF_SYS_EXTRA_CFLAGS` can be used to pass extra cflags when vendoring libbpf, libz or libelf.
+- `LIBBPF_SYS_LIBRARY_PATH`: colon separated pathes for the linker to find native libs.

 ### Distribution